OlunladeMuiz/OlunladeMuiz/README.md

 👋 Hello, I'm [OLUNLADE ABDULMUIZ]!

-I'm a passionate Front-End Developer with a knack for creating visually stunning and user-friendly web applications.
+I'm a passionate Full stack Developer with a knack for creating visually stunning and user-friendly web applications.
 With a solid foundation in HTML, CSS, and JavaScript, I enjoy turning complex problems into simple, beautiful, and intuitive designs.

 ✨ About Me